skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 provide for them.

 The others wish him well, and head down the broad cobblestone street that leads to the heart of the city.
-More than once bridges cary the street over the canal as it winds through the buildings.
+More than once bridges carry the street over the canal as it winds through the buildings.
 As they proceed, the buildings change from simple two-story human dwellings to ornate and impressive structures owned by various businesses or the